akhil27051999/FastAPI-Task-Management-Demo/README.md

 # Task Management API - Python 🐍

 A modern, high-performance task management REST API built with **FastAPI**, **SQLAlchemy**, and **MySQL**.
-This Python version offers enterprise-level features with superior performance and developer experience compared to traditional Java Spring Boot applications.
+This project offers enterprise-level features with superior performance and developer experience.

 ## 📁 Project Structure